≡ Menu

 Retiree vox pops

-What I love about this research isn’t the numbers, however.
+What I most like about this research isn’t the numbers, however.
 It’s the voices.

 The anonymous quotes below are excerpts from the study’s group sessions.